-At home in most kitchens, an white scheme is a timeless and versatile choice.
-And as our white kitchen ideas prove, adaptable to any style of space, from dark spaces challenged by a lack of space, to vast extensions crying out for character.
+If you're looking for white kitchen ideas, you are obviously already set on a timeless and versatile choice for your new kitchen design.
+And as our white kitchen design ideas below prove, they are adaptable to any style of space, from dark spaces challenged by a lack of space, to vast extensions crying out for character.

 Right now, many designers are favoring an all-white look, where white cabinetry is combined with white tiling, white walls, and the palest of marble or composite countertops.
-Alternatively, you could use timber or flashes of strong color to bring vitality to the look.
+But if you need to add warmth – or want to add personality to your space, using timber or flashes of strong color will bring vitality to the look.

-'Opting for white furniture also presents a blank canvas for elsewhere in the kitchen, enabling pops of colour to be added, perhaps for a splashback or accessories and making it easy to incorporate a mix of materials.'
+'Opting for white furniture also presents a blank canvas for elsewhere in the kitchen, enabling pops of color to be added, perhaps for a backsplash or accessories and making it easy to incorporate a mix of materials.'

 Go all white in a kitchen and you could fall into the trap of creating a cold, clinical room.
 But there are some simple ways to avoid this.
 'To ensure the space has character and feels inviting it’s important to incorporate a variety of textures and finishes,' says Ben Burbidge, Managing Director at Burbidge.